(Image: Justitia (Lady Justice), a symbol of moral justice embraced by many judicial systems worldwide)

 - EB students: students that have obtained their European Baccalaureate diploma with English as a final exam subject can be exempt from taking an English proficiency test as mentioned above.

 All students should always apply for such exemptions if applicable.
-However, it is the Admissions Board who decides on these matters.
+However, it is ultimately the Admissions Board who decides on these matters.
+If unsure whether you meet an exemption as listed above, please contact the admissions office directly at llb.admission rug.nl for clarification (include your application number in the email).

 Applicants from Cameroon should take the British Council’s English Language Test (IELTS) to avoid problems in a later stage of the procedure when they are applying for visa.